AllVid

 AllVid was a proposal to develop technology enabling smart broadband-connected video devices to access the content on the managed networks of cable operators, telcos, and satellite-TV operators.
 It was initially proposed in the U.S. Federal Communications Commission's (FCC) National Broadband Plan in 2010.
 The AllVid hardware would act as a universal adapter for all types of pay TV content such as video-on-demand and pay-per-view, as well as interactive programming guides, delivered through a wide variety of means, including cable TV, satellite TV, VDSL, IPTV, and Internet TV.

 AllVid was intended to replace CableCARD.
-Unlike CableCARD rules which only applied to cable operators, AllVid would apply to all Multichannel Video Programming Distributor’s (MVPDs) including satellite and telco companies.
+Unlike CableCARD rules which only applied to cable operators, AllVid would apply to all Multichannel Video Programming Distributors (MVPDs) including satellite and telco companies.

 As of January 2017, AllVid was never adopted or developed.

 Design

 The FCC has proposed several design aspects to AllVid while soliciting feedback from interested parties on a final specification before going forward for rulemaking.
 Major elements of the FCC's AllVid proposal include: